Koh Phangan – 7 tips on when to come and how to plan your stay

 4. Visa - Entry Formalities for Thailand

 A visa is required to stay in Thailand.
-Depending on the length of stay, we have several options, for simplicity I will describe 2:
+Depending on the length of stay, we have several options, for simplicity I will describe two.

 (a) visa on arrival – this is a visa on issued at the checkpoint at the border when you arrive in Thailand